updated on 28 February 2022

-I’m qualifying via the Solicitors Qualifying Exam, how do I get my qualifying work experience signed off and registered?
+I’m qualifying via the Solicitors Qualifying Exam (SQE), how do I get my qualifying work experience (QWE) signed off and registered?

 Reading time: four minutes

-As with all change comes a lot of questions, and the new Solicitors Qualifying Exam (SQE) is no exception.
+As with all change comes a lot of questions, and the new SQE is no exception.
 So, LawCareers.Net is here to help.

-Very briefly, qualifying work experience (QWE) is one of the four requirements necessary to qualify as a solicitor via the SQE.
+Very briefly, QWE is one of the four requirements necessary to qualify as a solicitor via the SQE.

-It can be undertaken before, during and/or after completing SQE1 and SQE2, at up to four organisations, including law firms, law centres and university pro bono clinics.
+It can be undertaken before, during and/or after completing SQE1 and SQE2, at up to four organisations.
+QWE can include working at a law firm, volunteering at law centres and university pro bono clinics, doing a placement during your law degree and more.
 Your QWE must total at least two years of experience.
-Your work will count as QWE only if you are providing legal services, which can often be measured against the Solicitors Regulation Authority’s (SRA’s) statement of solicitor competence.
+Your work will count as QWE only if you’re providing legal services, which can often be measured against the Solicitors Regulation Authority’s (SRA’s) statement of solicitor competence.

-To find out more about what QWE is and what counts as QWE, head to LCN’s SQE hub and read our Feature which details everything we know about the new system so far.
+To find out more about what QWE is and what counts as QWE, head to LCN’s SQE hub and read our SQE qualifying work experience FAQs for answers to all your SQE questions.

-Recording your QWE in this way is not compulsory and will not be required when you register your experience with the SRA.
+Recording your QWE in this way isn’t compulsory and won’t be required when you register your experience with the SRA, but it’ll set you up for success in the long run.

 Remember, you should also be completing SQE preparation courses to give yourself the best chance of passing the exams.

-The SRA will not assess QWE – it is up to the person confirming the experience to determine whether the QWE in question meets the SRA’s requirements.
+The SRA won’t assess QWE – it’s up to the person confirming the experience to determine whether the QWE in question meets the SRA’s requirements.

 The confirming solicitor/COLP is required to verify:

-QWE does not form part of the assessment for determining whether a candidate is competent and suitable for practise as a solicitor – instead, competence is assessed via SQE1 and SQE2 and suitability is assessed once a candidate applies to be admitted as a solicitor.
+QWE doesn’t form part of the assessment for determining whether a candidate is competent and suitable for practise as a solicitor – instead, competence is assessed via SQE1 and SQE2 and suitability is assessed once a candidate applies to be admitted as a solicitor.

-If you are gaining QWE in different organisations, you must make separate applications for each period.
-You can only register the QWE once you have completed the period and it has been confirmed by the solicitor or COLP – for example, it must have an end date that is in the past.
+If you’re gaining QWE in different organisations, you must make separate applications for each period.
+You can only register the QWE once you’ve completed the period and it’s been confirmed by the solicitor or COLP – for example, it must have an end date that’s in the past.

 Candidates will need to use their mySRA account to make their application for QWE, so if you don’t already have an account, now is as good a time as any to make one.